keep all apps in your company up-to-date effortlessly

-MacUpdater is great for personal uses on your home Mac, but it can be even more useful for corporate or educational facilities where a large number of Macs need to be managed and kept current.
+MacUpdater is great for personal use on your Mac, but it can be even more useful for corporate, business or educational facilities where a large number of Macs need to be managed and kept up-to-date and secure.

 MacUpdater ships with a 'command-line utility' called 'macupdater_client' that can be used to query and control an existing installation of MacUpdater from the command-line, which lends itself to automated or remote administration. 'macupdater_client' works like a 'remote control' for MacUpdater and has the following features:

 - List Installed Apps: you can list all installed or just outdated apps, including version information.
 This will print the information that MacUpdater has collected during its last scan.

 - Scan: this option causes MacUpdater to perform a full scan of all installed apps.
 This is identical to clicking the 'Start Full Scan' option in MacUpdater itself.

-• Update: you can tell MacUpdater to update outdated apps. you can also tell MacUpdater to update all apps by omitting the path for the app to be updated, but this is completely unsupported and definitely not recommended.
+- Update: you can tell MacUpdater to update outdated apps. you can also tell MacUpdater to update all apps by omitting the path for the app to be updated.

 In addition to the current facilities we are planning these options and features that should be helpful in a corporate or educational setting: